Hamiltonian delay equations -- examples and a lower bound for the number of periodic solutions: More examples

-\begin{Rmk} Of course, this equation can be studied by Floer theory, hence there are (in the Morse--Bott sense) multiplicity results (in terms of cup-length or Betti numbers) for periodic solutions in a certain range of Conley--Zehnder indices.
+\begin{Rmk} Of course, this autonomous differential equation can be studied by Floer theory, hence there are (in the Morse--Bott sense) multiplicity results (in terms of cup-length or Betti numbers) for periodic solutions in a certain range of Conley--Zehnder indices.
 Clearly, \eqref{eqn:Hamiltonian_delay_autonomous} has many solutions, namely critical points of~$H$.
 However, unless $H$ is $C^2$-small at all critical points, the Morse indices of critical points cannot all agree with their Conley--Zehnder indices, and so Floer theory implies the existence of additional non-constant solutions to~\eqref{eqn:Hamiltonian_delay_autonomous}.
-We expect that also equation~\eqref{eqn:Hamiltonian_delay_from_a_product} admits a Floer theory.
-Note that typically, \eqref{eqn:Hamiltonian_delay_from_a_product} does not have any constant solutions, even when $K=1$ and $H$ is independent of~$\tau$, hence a Floer theory should imply the existence of many interesting periodic solutions. \end{Rmk}
+As we shall see in \S\ref{s:floer}, also equation~\eqref{eqn:Hamiltonian_delay_from_a_product} admits a Floer theory.
+Typically, \eqref{eqn:Hamiltonian_delay_from_a_product} has no constant solutions at all, even when $K=1$ and $H$ is independent of~$\tau$.
+Hence Floer theory implies the existence of many interesting periodic solutions to equation~\eqref{eqn:Hamiltonian_delay_from_a_product}.
+For instance, the proof of Theorem~\ref{t:floer} in \S\ref{s:floer} shows that if $M$ is closed, then for generic $H,K$, equation~\eqref{eqn:Hamiltonian_delay_from_a_product} has at least $\SB (M)$ 1-periodic solutions. \end{Rmk}